lugomas/blogging-platform-api/README.md

 - **cURL**: Ensure cURL is installed for testing API requests.

 ## Configuration
+- Make sure docker or colima is running
 - Store the MySQL credentials in a .env file and reference them in your docker-compose.yml
 - Example .env File:
   ```